 Frank Vermeulen obtained his Master (1981) and PhD (1988) degrees in Archaeology at Ghent University, where he was also research assistant between 1981 and 1989.
 His doctoral dissertation concerned an archaeological study of the Romanization of Sandy Flanders.
 After a few years of being first research assistant and later research director at the National Fund for Scientific Research in Belgium (1989-1999) he became lecturer at the Department of Archaeology of Ghent University (1989).

 Since 1994 he is Associate Professor and from 2008 onwards Full professor of Roman archaeology and archaeological methodology at this University.
-Since 2015 he is also Chair of the Department of Archaeology at Ghent University.
-Between 2006 and 2015 he also held temporary academic appointments as part-time Research Professor at the research centre CIDEHUS of the University of Évora (Portugal), as Visiting professor at Macquarie University (Sydney, Australia), UC Berkeley (San Francisco, USA), Ecole Normale Supérieure (Paris, France), Università del Salento (Italy) and Università di Bologna (Italy) .
+Between 2015 and 2019 he was also Chair of the Department of Archaeology at Ghent University.
+Between 2006 and 2020 he also held temporary academic appointments as: part-time Research Professor at the University of Évora (Portugal), and as Visiting professor at Macquarie University (Sydney, Australia), UC Berkeley (San Francisco, USA), Ecole Normale Supérieure (Paris, France), Università del Salento (Italy) and Università di Bologna (Italy) .